-District's Update of the South San Francisco Bay Shoreline Study
+Overview and Update of the South San Francisco Bay Shoreline Study

-The overall goal of the South San Francisco Bay Shoreline Study (Shoreline Study) is to safeguard hundreds of homes, schools, and business along Santa Clara County's 18 miles of shoreline from the risk of tidal flooding.
+The overall goal of the South San Francisco Bay Shoreline Study (Shoreline Study) is to safeguarprotect hundreds of homes, schools, and business along Santa Clara County's 18 miles of shoreline from the risk of tidal flooding.
 The Shoreline Study also has a goal to allow restoration of tidal marsh and related habitat that was lost due to former salt production activities and to provide opportunities for continued recreational and public access along the bay shoreline.
-Additionally, the Shoreline Study takes into consideration safeguarding against 2.59 feet of high sea level rise over a 50-year period (through Year-2067).
+Additionally, the Shoreline Study takes into consideration protection from 2.59 feet of high sea level rise over a 50-year period (through Year-2067).

-The Shoreline Study is being undertaken by the District in partnership with the United States Army Corps of Engineers (USACE) and the State Coastal Conservancy (SCC).
+The Shoreline Study is being undertaken by the district in partnership with the United States Army Corps of Engineers (USACE) and the State Coastal Conservancy (SCC).
 Authorization to conduct the Shoreline Study was granted by the Water Resources Development Act (WRDA) in 1976.
-SCC and the District are the non-federal sponsors, also referred to as "local project sponsors."
-The feasibility study efforts began in 2005 for all of Santa Clara County, which was divided into 11 areas, called Economic Impact Areas (EIA).
-In September 2010, the District requested USACE reevaluate the project scope and conduct Board of Supervisors: Mike Wasserman, Cindy Chavez, Dave Cortese, Ken Yeager, S. Joseph Simitian the study in phases beginning with the area with the highest potential economic impacts.
+SCC and the District are the non-federal sponsors, also referred to as 'local project sponsors.'
+The feasibility study efforts began in 2005 for all of Santa Clara County which was divided into 11 areas, called Economic Impact Areas (EIA).
+In September 2010, the District requested USACE re-evaluate the project scope and conduct the study in phases beginning with the area with the highest potential economic impacts.
 The District's Board endorsed this new scope in March 2011 and the study was thereafter refocused to start with just EIA 11.